NIS illegal wiretapping scandal: A cover-up scandal

 Some NIS officials testified in the statement that they were asked to reverse the statement by a senior official.
 Kim Eun-sung will also make the same statement.
 During the investigation, Kim Eun-sung stated that former NIS chief Shin Geon ordered the prosecution not to admit that he had illegally been wiretapped.
 During the investigation, Shin Geon ordered several former employees to reverse their statements at the next statement, saying, "Why did you admit it?"

 Deputy Director Kim Eun-sung told investigators, "Why did Shin admit to Kim when he met with Kim, who served as director of the 8th bureau in charge of the wiretapping, at a restaurant in Gangnam, Seoul on September 24?"
 I heard him say, 'Revert your statement at the next prosecution investigation.'
 "We have met with Shin several times or talked on the phone until NIS chief Kim Seung-kyu admitted to the illegal wiretapping on August 5 and was arrested at the end of October.
-It's time for political positions to come forward and resolve them,' he said several times.
+It's time for political positions to come forward and resolve them," he said several times.

-Concealment Directive Excommunication
+Concealment directive excommunication

 Deputy Director Kim Eun-sung also confessed that he knew that Eight Countries (Science Security Agency) had been conducting illegal surveillance for a long time since he was appointed as the second deputy director of the NIS in April 2000.
 Lim Dong-won, former director of the company, said, "I don't know if he knew about the illegal surveillance, but I think he knew it," citing four reasons, including the fact that there was no special action to upload the report every day.
 He added, "In response to the daily communication intelligence report to the director of the National Intelligence Service, the two directors once said, "We should be careful not to go outside."
 After Kim Eun-sung's statement, the Seoul Central District Prosecutors' Office and the Central Investigation Department of the Supreme Prosecutors' Office continued to investigate the former and current director-level officials.